Aleksa-237dp/Tetris-pygame/README.md

 | Start the game |

 * Navigate to the directory containing the file (usually the root directory of the project) `main.py`
-* Run the game using the command:
+* Start the game using the command:

 ```python
   python main.py